willbasky/lineman/README.md

 # It consume exts with and without '.'
 hasExtensions    = []

-# Command to run in searched directories
+# Command that run in detected directories.
 command          = "rm"

-# Command's arguments
+# Command's arguments.
 args             = ["readme.txt"]

 ```